-One of the main areas of concern in submissions to the MoJ consultation was in hospitality.
 Earlier guidance from the MoJ did not shed sufficient light on the level of hospitality that would be permitted and how that value would be determined.
-Clarke commented on this specifically in his announcement this morning, stating, "The guidance makes clear that no one is going to try to stop businesses getting to know their clients by taking them to events like Wimbledon, Twickenham or the Grand Prix.
+Mr. Clarke commented on this specifically in his 30 March 2011 announcement, stating, "The guidance makes clear that no one is going to try to stop businesses getting to know their clients by taking them to events like Wimbledon, Twickenham or the Grand Prix.
 Reasonable hospitality to meet, network and improve relationships with customers is a normal part of business."

 The MoJ's guidance also says that the sector of business could be taken into account.
 What is viewed as normal entertaining in some industries would likely appear lavish in others.
-The MoJ's guidance says: "The standards or norms applying in a particular sector may also be relevant.
+The MoJ's guidance says: "The standards or norms applying in a particular sector may also be relevant. . . .
 However, simply providing hospitality or promotional, or other similar business expenditure which is commensurate with such norms is not, of itself, evidence that no bribe was paid if there is other evidence to the contrary; particularly if the norms in question are extravagant."

 The guidance also explains that travel and hospitality connected with the service offered is unlikely to be prosecuted-for example, a trip to see a hospital to show the efficiency of its management and standards of care is likely to be acceptable to a potential buyer of those services.